docsforadobe/premiere-plugin-guide/docs/importers/structure-descriptions.rst

 Selector: ``imCompleteAsyncClosedCaptionScan``

-This structure is passed to provide one last chance to cleanup and dispose of ``inAsyncCap­tionScanPrivateData``, and to mark whether the closed caption scan completed without error.
+This structure is passed to provide one last chance to cleanup and dispose of ``inAsyncCaptionScanPrivateData``, and to mark whether the closed caption scan completed without error.

 ::